trevyn/turbosql/README.md

 - Just declare and freely append fields to your `struct`s.
 - Check out the `migrations.toml` file that is generated in your project root to see what's happening.
-- If you run into any weird errors, try just re-compiling first; depending on the order the proc macros run, sometimes it needs a little push to get in sync after a schema change.
+- If you run into any weird compiler errors, try just re-compiling first; depending on the order the proc macros run, sometimes it just needs a little push to get in sync after a schema change.
 - Schema migrations are one-way, append-only.
 (SQLite doesn't even support `ALTER TABLE DROP {column}`, so we're not even going there for now.)
 - On launch, versions of your binary built with a newer schema will automatically apply the appropriate migrations to an older database.
 - If you're feeling adventurous, you can add your own schema migration entries to the bottom of the list.
 (For creating indexes, etc.)